jovaneyck/zettai/notes/outline.md

     * We will be incorporating persistence, but will leave other functional aspects as an exercise
 2. Hello world!
 Building a walking skeleton (functional web server, acceptance tests)
 3. Our first story: showing lists for a user
-3. Our second story: adding items to an existing list.
+3. Our second and third story: adding items to an existing list, adding a new list
  * Modeling the domain with types: make illegal state unrepresentable: user and listname invariants
 4. Event sourcing: commands change state, events to represent changes
 5. Creating a new list.